 - Modified attendance

-In certain instances, students may be eligible to request a waiver to their Baccalaureate Experience math requirement based on a disability.
+In certain instances, students may be eligible to request a waiver to their Spartan Studies math requirement based on a disability.
 A course substitution may be a reasonable accommodation if the student cannot successfully complete the course with other reasonable accommodations in place because of the functional limitations of their disability.
 For our full policy document regarding math substitutions based on a disability, please log in to MyUTampa and select Accommodate by Symplicity.
 The math substitution policy document can be found in the Resources tab.

 Questions regarding academic accommodations should be directed to Student Accessibility Services (SAS) at (813) 257-5757 or firstname.lastname@example.org.